JiaoZhang-Amanda/CS-interview/Operating System/OS Interview Q.md

     * We are interested in /var/log/messages.
     * messages log file contain general system messages.
     * syslog/rsyslog generally routed all general system messages to log file or the logs which are not configured to be routed to any log file.
+- Linux log files are normally stored in the folder **/var/log**.
+The folder contains a large number of files offering detailed information for each application.

 #### 3. Types of records in a system log includes
 * IMS in put message
 * Condensed command type of record